-Tracy Grimshaw is the host of the Nine Network's A Current Affair and is one of Australia's most popular and recognisable faces, with a television career that spans 25 years.
+Tracy Grimshaw is one of Australia's most popular and recognisable faces, with a television career that spans 25 years.

 Grimshaw joined the Channel Nine Melbourne newsroom in 1981 as a general reporter and in 1985 began presenting National Nine News.
 Reporting highlights include the Russell Street bombing trial; Rupert Murdoch's takeover of the Herald and Weekly Times, and the Ash Wednesday bushfires.
 In 1991, she travelled overseas, presenting reports for National Nine News and network programs to assess each of the cities challenging for the 1996 Olympics.
 In London she found herself in the midst of the bloody poll tax uproar and reported for the Nine Network from the scene of the riots.